CardiacModelling/ionBench/docs/introduction.md

 The main feature of the __Benchmarker__ classes are there abstraction of the cost function, `benchmarker.cost(parameters)`.
 This evalutes a RMSE cost function at the inputted parameters compared with the __Benchmarkers__ pregenerated synthetic data (`benchmarker.signed_error(parameters)` and `benchmarker.squared_error(parameters)` are also available as alternative cost functions, returning vectors of residuals and squared residuals, respectively).
 Through the use of the __Tracker__ class, the benchmaker will also record the number of times the model has been solved, the evaluated cost at all of the inputted parameters, the RMSRE in parameter space of all inputted parameters, and the number of correctly identified parameters (those within 5% of the true values) at all evaluated parameters.

+In addition to evaluating the cost of a set of parameters, the benchmarkers can also evaluate the gradient of the cost function at a set of parameters.
+This can be done by calling `benchmarker.grad(parameters)` and can also be used to find the jacobian of the signed error.

 Once fitting is complete, `benchmarker.evaluate(parameters)` can be called with the fitted parameters.
 This will report the performance metrics like RMSRE in parameter space, cost, number of identified parameters, and number of model solves.
-In addition, calling this function will also plot these metrics as a function of time (the order the `benchmarker.cost()` was called).
+In addition, calling this function will also plot these metrics as a function of time (the order the `benchmarker.cost()` was called), a plot of the model output compared with the data, and histograms of the time to solve the model.
 Plotting can be disabled by setting `benchmarker.plotter = False`.

 Log transforms can also be specified in the benchmarker using `benchmarker.log_transform()` and inputting a list of booleans indicating which parameters you wish to log transform (base e), all future inputted parameters in the benchmarker can then be in log-space (or a mix if only some parameters are log transformed), while the recorded RMSRE and number of identified parameters will use the original parameter space to ensure results are comparable between transformed and non-transformed optimisations.